JamesFormosa/serverless-stream-processing/README.md

 # serverless-stream-processing
 In this serverless IoT use case, you'll learn how to stream data from medical devices, transform and enrich the data to remove confidential patient information, and perform data analytics, all without having to manage infrastructure.
 You will get hands on experience with AWS IoT, AWS Lambda, Kinesis and S3.

-Step 1: Deploy the IoT Simulator
+Prerequisite: Deploy the IoT Simulator

   https://aws.amazon.com/answers/iot/iot-device-simulator/